Göksun: History

-In the mid-10th century the town received many Armenian immigrants and by 1097, when the army of the First Crusade marched arrived at Cucusus, they encountered a large prosperous town populated by Armenians.
+In the mid-10th century the town received many Armenian immigrants fleeing the Seljuk Turkish invasion and by 1097, when the army of the First Crusade marched towards the region and arrived at Cucusus, they encountered a large prosperous town populated by Armenians.
 The town, most likely with its own wall, remained under control of the Armenian princes of Cilicia but was abandoned due to Türkmen raids around 1375, with its inhabitants taking refuge in the towns of Hadjin and Zeitun.
-After that, the town became part of the Beylik of Dulkadir before it was conquered by the Ottomans in 1515.
+After that, the town became part of the Beylik of Dulkadir before it was conquered by the Ottoman Turks in 1515.
 In April 1915, the remaining Armenian population of Cucusus was deported during the Armenian Genocide.

 2009 helicopter crash

 On March 25, 2009, a chartered helicopter carrying Great Union Party's (BBP) Muhsin Yazıcıoğlu, three of his party's local leaders, and a reporter crashed at Mount Keş.
-The pilot and all the passengers but the reporter were killed.
-Ismail Güneş, who initially survived, made an emergency call reporting the accident.
+The pilot and all the passengers but the reporter were killed. İsmail Güneş, who initially survived, made an emergency call reporting the accident.
 A massive search and rescue operation, attended by thousands and assisted by helicopters and aircraft, was conducted.
 However, the wreckage and the five bodies were recovered only 47 hours later.
 The corpse of the reporter was found five days later far from the crash site.

+Composition

+There are 76 neighbourhoods in Göksun District: